forReason/Statistics-Helper-Library/README.md

 # Statistics-Helper-Library
 this library contains some lightweight math functions for my projects.
-The main purpose is to seve fast, reliable, fast performing statistics on live fed data.
+The main purpose is to obtain fast, reliable and well performing statistics on live fed data.
-This is particularly useful on Sensor Data, Spot Data or to get statistics on data where the dataset is simply too large to get statistics in a feasible timed manner.
+This is particularly useful on Sensor Data, Spot Data or to get statistics on data where the dataset is simply too large to fit into memory.

 The focus is on simplicity, stability and the utmost performance which I'm personally able to archieve through my skills.